OpenStorageNetwork/rtd-osn/docs/source-gen2/minipod-index.rst

 Data confidentiality is supported via encryption at rest; all storage volumes are encrypted.

-Comparison to V1
+Comparison to Gen1
 ----------------

-The V1 architecture consists of 8 servers; 3 monitor machines and 5 storage machines.
-Unlike the minipod where servers are interchangeable, V1 servers are split into data servers (36 drives each) and monitors.
+The Gen1 architecture consists of 8 servers; 3 monitor machines and 5 storage machines.
+Unlike the new architecture where servers are interchangeable, Gen1 servers are split into data servers (36 drives each) and monitors.

 Data availability is supported by N+1 redundancy of each server type; i.e. you can lose one dat server and/or one monitor server and continue to operate.

-Data integrity is supported in the V1 pod via 3:1 erasure coding.
+Data integrity is supported in the Gen1 pod via 3:1 erasure coding.
 Only one disk may be lost without data corruption.
 This coding ratio is maintained to support host failure domain protection i.e. protection against loss of all the data associated with disks connected to a dat host.

-Data Confidentiality on the V1 pod is supported in the same manner as it is on the Minipod.

 Both designs represent tradeoffs.
-The Gen2 pod does not offer host failure immunity.
-If a host fails the minipod cannot automatically heal; operators need to reconfigure the array to resume operation .
-The V1 pod can heal in the event of a host failure but it cannot guarantee that multiple disk failures can happen without data corruption.
+Gen1 pods will self-heal if a host fails providing better availability than the Gen2 pod which requires operator intervention.
+Gen2 pods, however, can guarantee data integrity with up to three disk failures whereas the Gen1 pod can only tolerate a single disk failure.

-The minipod tradeoff relies on the observation that servers don't frequently fail and, when they do, they do not typically destroy the data on connected disks.
+The Gen2 tradeoff (self healing for better data integrity) was made based on the observation that servers don't frequently fail completely; they usually suffer degrading component failures and, that most failures do not typically destroy the data on connected disks.

-The V1 pod tradeoff relies on the fact that the multiple failures have to happen close enough together that the first failure has not been healed and that the second failure has to happen in the same placement group(s) as the first.

-Minipod Hardware
+Gen2 Hardware
 ----------------

-A minipod is built from the following components
+A Gen2 Pod is built from the following components

 .. list-table::
   :header-rows: 1